 Rehearsing Hospitalities connects artists, curators and other practitioners in the field of contemporary art and beyond to build up and mediate new practices and engagements with diverse hospitalities.

-The programme fosters critical discourse, pluralistic sharing and collaboration between diverse artistic practitioners in contemporary societies.
+Frame’s public programme Rehearsing Hospitalities fosters critical discourse, pluralistic sharing and collaboration between diverse artistic practitioners in contemporary societies.

 It is a far-reaching collaborative process that nurtures the emergence of new practices and paradigms of political and cultural hospitality.
 It is a guiding principle for Frame to navigate contemporary challenges and to claim co-agency amid changing political, social, and cultural environments.
 Rehearsing Hospitalities acknowledges hospitality as an open-ended skill that needs to be constantly rehearsed.

-Rather than taking up brand new topics for each year and event, the Rehearsing Hospitalities programme aims to build up content by layering many points of view.
+Rather than taking up new topics for each year and event, the programme aims to build up content by layering many points of view.
 These raise questions on different ways of knowing, forms of access, safety, and structural, symbolic and material re-distribution of power along with other shifts in methods and thinking required to develop more hospitable practices within the contemporary art field, and beyond.